SIE practice questioneasyIntrinsic value

 Explanation

-The intrinsic value of a call is the market price minus the strike price ($55 - $50 = $5).
-The other options miscalculate or misunderstand intrinsic value.
+The intrinsic value of a call option is the underlying stock price minus the strike price when the stock is above the strike: $55 - $50 = $5 per share.

 Turn it into reps